 Effective January 1, 2015, SDI executed an agreement with a non-related public relation consultant to pay compensation of \$7,000 per month and an additional compensation of \$250 per month for media monitoring services.
 The agreement shall be for an initial period of one year and thereafter will renew automatically for additional periods of one year each.
-Either party may cancel this agreement without cause, by giving no less than ninety days notice.
+Either party may cancel this agreement without cause, by giving no less than ninety days' notice.

-b) The Company has commitments for leasing office premises in Oakville, Ontario, Canada to April 30, 2018 at a monthly rent of \$5,593 (CAD \$6,399).
+b) The Company has commitments for leasing office premises in Oakville, Ontario, Canada to April 30, 2018 at a monthly rent of \$5,145 (CAD \$6,399).

-c) The Company has commitments for leasing office premises in Tampa, Florida, USA to June 30, 2015 at a monthly rent of \$1,418.
+c) The Company has commitments for leasing office premises in Tampa, Florida, USA to June 30, 2015 at a monthly rent of \$1,418 - d) Effective April 17, 2015, the Company signed a five-year, non-exclusive, renewable Technology License and Supply Agreement ("TLSA") with United Tactical Solutions ("UTS") of Chicago, IL.